drbean/curriculum/speaking/test/splash.md

 }
 </style>

-You're convinced the TOEICC® Speaking Test is a worthwhile test
+You're convinced the TOEIC® Speaking Test is a worthwhile test

-You've listened to TOEICC®tests on youtube
+You've listened to TOEIC®tests on youtube

 Now click through to record your response to test questions on this site